GraceBarlow/GraceBarlow/README.md

   *	Facilitated a seamless transition for incoming Daniels Fund scholars at the University of Denver, providing diligent support through robust collaboration with the Fund and university

 * Army ROTC, Website Manager (December 2020 – December 2021)

+  *	Served in the Army Reserve Officer Training Corps with a focus on planning and executing training exercises, demonstrating strong leadership and management skills
+  * Fostered a culture of teamwork and accountability within the corps while providing mentorship and guidance to new cadets.